A Distributionally Robust Optimization Approach to Quick Response Models under Demand Uncertainty: Distributionally Robust Optimization Frameworks

 \item \emph{Aggressive Use of Quick Response:} When $(w_\mu + w_\yu)\delta < w_\yl c$, quick response becomes highly cost-effective, and the optimal strategy minimizes first-stage commitment.
 The firm produces in advance only for the lowest demand level and relies heavily on quick response to meet higher demand.
-Fabric procurement depends on the trade-off between fabric cost and quick response profit margin: if $c_m$ is low, the firm procures fabric sufficient for high demand but defers production to the second stage; as $c_m$ increases, the firm reduces fabric acquisition and shifts to a more cautious fulfillment strategy. \end{enumerate}
+Raw material procurement depends on the trade-off between its cost and quick response profit margin: if $c_m$ is low, the firm procures raw material sufficient for high demand but defers production to the second stage; as $c_m$ increases, the firm reduces material acquisition and shifts to a more cautious fulfillment strategy. \end{enumerate}

+It is worth highlighting that in the general distributionally robust optimization literature, problems defined over moment-based ambiguity sets are typically reduced to tractable conic programs~\citep{wiesemann2014distributionally}.
+While computationally efficient, such numerical approaches often obscure the underlying mechanics of the decision rule.
+In contrast, our analysis transcends standard conic reformulations.
+By exploiting the extremal distribution of the distributionally robust optimization problem, we derive explicit, closed-form threshold policies.
+Unlike ``black-box" conic programs, these closed-form expressions provide transparent managerial insights, explicitly revealing how the degree of demand ambiguity (captured by the mean and mean absolute deviation) fundamentally shifts the optimal production strategy.